ashutoshkrris/Send-Reminders/README.md

 Note :
-* If required on Windows, please install Zenity from https://github.com/kvaps/zenity-windows/releases/download/v3.20.0-1/zenity-3.20.0_win32-1.exe
+* If required on Windows, please install Zenity from [this link](https://github.com/kvaps/zenity-windows/releases/download/v3.20.0-1/zenity-3.20.0_win32-1.exe "Zenity for Windows")
 * Please update the GMAIL_ID and GMAIL_PWD in send_reminders.py
 * If, in any case, the program is not able to send reminder, it will show up the error.
 Fix it and it will start working.